Estimated reading time: 4 minutes

 Lead for the success of others

 Leadership is a relationship with others, and it creates success for others.
 The “Discovering your authentic leadership” article emphasises empowering people to lead and highlights that authentic leaders recognize that leadership is about others’ success.
 As decisions have a high probability of change, a leader needs to be transparent in the change agenda and increase the ownership of various stakeholders.
 An authentic leader will speak based on facts and share reliable information.

 Leading others and standing for what ones believe, and sharing the vision will trigger stress.
-More responsibility means more stress, and this is the situation we can’t avoid.
+More responsibility means more stress, and this is a situation we can’t avoid.

 Be creative as a team

 The working environment often requires us to work and lead a team.
 A leader needs creativity to reach a significant objective and its end goal.
-In some cases, improvisation is required, and the exercise can be started with the team brainstorming or discussion.
+In some cases, improvisation is required, and the exercise can be started with team brainstorming or discussion.
 Listening to and valuing others’ opinions will enrich the final decision results.
 Equally, discussing each decision’s consequences as a team is essential.
-There are situations that can’t be avoided.
+Some situations can’t be avoided.
 Hence the risk can be mitigated together.
-As a leader, once you possess an understanding of self-awareness, you can understand how to respond and communicate the feedback from your team.
+As a leader, once you possess an understanding of self-awareness, you can understand how to respond to and communicate feedback from your team.
 It will increase the ability to manage a relationship with others and motivate the team.

 Ask difficult questions

-There are some questions that we might be afraid to address or share with others.
+We might be afraid to address or share some questions with others.
 What questions can you raise to become a leader that leads by example and become an influencer that can add value to others?
 Which people in your life that impacting your leadership journey?
 What is your motivation?
 Am I happy with my life?
 Is my life well-balanced or well-integrated?

 Build a personal strategy and branding